PHANTOM0122/Image-stitching/README.md

 2) Set keypoint's descriptor in source image, then calcuate Euclidean distance with all keypoint's descriptors in reference image.<br>
 3) Sorting them in ascending order.
 The lower of the distance between descriptors, the similar with descriptors.
 4) Save best & second matching results in raw_matches.

+Raw_matches were then filtered, to find good correspondences.
+This was implemented in ```filter matches```. <br>
+First, set the disance ratio (usually between 0.6~0.9).
+Then, find the ratio between first & second nearest match and compare with distance ratio.
+If the ratio is smaller than distance ratio, it is estimated as good match.
+Iterate this process over the raw_matches, and save the good matche into good_matches.

+### 2) Compute Homography matrix
+We can compute homograhpy matrix based on good matches.
+The pictures below show how to calculate matrix. <br>
+It is over-determined problem, which only needs 4 correspondencess.
+However, there are more than 4 correspondences in good_matches, we can use RANSAC in the presence of outliers. ```match_ransac``` performs RANSAC, iterating over 1000 times and
+Convert coordinates of keypoint into homogenous coordinate, then

 ## Results